MV Iron Baron (1985)

 MV Iron Baron (formerly MV Ocean Express and MV Irrawaddy) was a 37,557 dwt bulk carrier built in 1985.
 It was chartered by BHP Shipping in 1990.

-On 10 July 1995 it was nearing the end of a voyage transporting 24,000 tonnes of manganese ore from Groote Eylandt via Port Kembla to the port of Launceston in northern Tasmania, Australia.
+On 10 July 1995 it was nearing the end of a voyage transporting 24,000 tonnes of manganese ore from Groote Eylandt via Port Kembla to the port of Bell Bay in northern Tasmania, Australia.
 Weather conditions at the time were north-westerly 37–46 km/h (20–25 knot) winds and two-metre seas.
 It grounded on Hebe Reef as it approached the mouth of the Tamar River and began leaking bunker fuel oil.
 The crew was safely evacuated.

 Salvage work commenced and the first casualties of the incident, a dead penguin and three dead cormorants, were recovered by 13 July.
 At that time 200 penguins had been taken into care.

 On 16 July the Iron Baron was refloated and moved to an offshore anchorage.
 Underwater inspections confirmed that it had incurred major structural damage and was continuing to deteriorate.
 With further bad weather predicted, it was decided by BHP to dump the ship.
 It was towed to an approved disposal site 85 km east of Flinders Island where it sank on 30 July.